ReglementiXS European Downhill Cup 2023

 ||100 €||100 €||200 €|

 ||2975 €||900 €||225 €||225 €||225 €||450 €|

-The series prize money will be paid directly after the ceremony on presentation of a valid licence at the finish area.
+The series prize money will be paid directly after the ceremony on presentation of a valid license at the finish area.
 The organization is not responsible for paying the prize money at a later date.
 The prizes listed above are gross prizes.
-Due to legal requirements the series´ organization is bounded to transfer the tax, therefore only net amounts will be paid.
+Due to legal requirements, the series´ organization is bound to transfer the tax, therefore only net amounts will be paid.

-In case of equal number of points the latest result will apply.
+In the event of an equal number of points, the latest result will apply.

 Points of the Super Final run result: Elite Men up to the 43 rd place

 Points of the Small Final run result: Elite Men up to the 40 th place